TreverHibbs/qtile-dotfiles/README.md

 # Dotfiles
-My primary goal when creating this rice was to take full advantage of the wpgtk tool so that
+My primary goal when creating this rice was to take full advantage of the wpgtk tool.
-it will be easy for me to change the color theme of my operating system in the future.

 Every color in this rice is set by the wpgtk utility.
 (Except for the tree tab colors those have to be set by a copy and paste.)